 This contribution focuses on the interference from an IMT network into an MSS aircraft earth station connected to GSO satellites.
 Non-GSO systems are not considered as WP 4C hasn’t provided guidance on the satellite selection criteria to use.
 However, future studies may consider non-GSO constellations.
 Future studies may also consider MSS land and maritime systems.

-The characteristics of representative aircraft station types are detailed in Annex 13 to Document 4C/204, and the relevant information for the studies performed in this contribution is distilled in Table A-3, below.
+The characteristics of representative aircraft station types are detailed in Table 3 of Doc.
+5D/596, reply liaison statement to WP 5D regarding 7/8 GHz MSS characteristics for AI 1.7 sharing studies,, and the relevant information for the studies performed in this contribution is distilled in Table A-3, below.
 The earth station altitude in the table is 20 Km.
 However, note 1 indicates that there could be altitude variations.
 For sensitivity, an altitude of 12 Km will also be considered.

 TABLE A-3